-Here at Cheek Dental we are certified to provide Botox and dermal fillers services.
+Here at Cheek Dental we are certified to provide botulinum and dermal fillers services.

 We know that our muscles control movement, but did you know they also control how our faces look?
 They also show how we feel.